 What is double vision (diplopia)?

 Depending on the cause, double vision can either be a temporary issue or a long-term condition.
-Seeing in double vision may cause you to become anxious, dizzy, disoriented and confused.
-You may even experience the same symptoms when you close your eyes.
+Seeing in double vision may cause you to become anxious, dizzy, disoriented and confused..

-We often take for granted the complex process that occurs for our eyes to be able to function smoothly.
-Our double vision can affect either one eye (monocular diplopia) or both (binocular diplopia), which usually dictates which kind of treatment you’ll require.
+We often take for granted the complex process that occurs for our eyes to be able to function smoothly together.
+Our perception of double vision can be related to one eye’s inability to process an image properly (monocular diplopia) or both where eyes are pointing in different directions (binocular diplopia).

 Cranial nerve palsies

-Paralysis or loss of coordination of the muscles that control how the eyes work together can also cause double vision.
-These can both be a result of cranial nerve palsy.
-Many things cause cranial nerve palsies, such as:
+The interruption of the function of the nerves that supply the muscles that move the eyes to work together causes double vision.
+These can both be a result of many different causes:

 A doctor will usually look at each underlying issue and look at ways of dealing with the condition upon diagnosis.